-This is the webpage for three related Cochrane entities; the Diagnostic Test Accuracy Working Group, the Regional Support Units and the Diagnostic Test Accuracy Editorial Team.
-The combined roles of these entities is to implement the Cochrane Steering Group's decision to publish systematic reviews of diagnostic test accuracy in The Cochrane Library.
+This is the webpage for the Cochrane Screening and Diagnostic Tests Methods Group (SDTM).
+It supecedes two related Cochrane entities: the Diagnostic Test Accuracy Working Group and the Regional Support Units which are no longer convened.
+The role of the SDTM Group is to manage the process of publishing systematic reviews of diagnostic test accuracy in The Cochrane Library.

 The aim of this website is to provide resources and information to all those involved in preparing Cochrane systematic reviews of diagnostic accuracy

 Please read the FAQ page but contact us if your query is not answered in the FAQ section.
 Below are brief highlights of some of our activities and links to further information and resources.

 - All Cochrane Systematic Reviews of Diagnostic Test Accuracy (DTA) are published in the Cochrane Database of Systematic Reviews and are labelled as reviews of Diagnostic Test Accuracy.
 A complete list of published DTA protocols & reviews is available.

 - Cochrane Handbook for Systematic Reviews of Diagnostic Test Accuracy: As each chapter of the handbook is completed it will be published on this website.

 - DTA editor training: CRGs can nominate individuals for DTA Editorial training here.

 - Software development: RevMan 5.2 must be used to prepare Cochrane Reviews of Diagnostic Test Accuracy.
 A RevMan DTA Tutorial and packages for more advanced statistical analyses are available here together with an overview of the changes introduced with the latest version of RevMan.